1/28/2025

 George Staffos

-Thanks, everyone.
+Thanks.
+Hi, everyone.
 Good morning.
 Thanks for all the details, guys.
 And congratulations on the year.
-I guess the first question I had, I know you attributed it to normal variability in the harvest profile and that is pretty much all-encompassing.
-But if you step back and say where you were six months ago, would you have been expecting to harvest only about 7.4 million tons for 2025?
+I guess the first question I had, I know you attributed it to normal variability in the harvest profile.
+And that is pretty much all encompassing.
+But, you know, if you step back and say where you were six months ago, would you have been expecting to harvest only about 7.4 million tons for 25?
 On the margin, things look like they're getting better.
-You said your cautiously optimistic pricing is up in lumber.
-Is there anything else behind normal variability in terms of why we aren't seeing a little bit more in terms of timber harvest?
-A related question, in general, on harvesting.
+You said you're cautiously optimistic pricing is up in lumber.
+Is there anything else beyond normal seasonality, excuse me, normal variability in terms of why we aren't seeing a little bit more in terms of timber harvests?
+A related question just in general on harvesting.
 We've seen in the cellulose markets a bit more of a premium than normal on softwood versus hardwood, again, in the pulp markets.
-Are you seeing any of that filter into demand for softwood, pulpwood, and in turn demand in the next couple of quarters?
+Are you seeing any of that filter into demand for softwood pulpwood and in turn demand in the next couple of quarters?

 speaker